-Figure 4.
-Bolzano's definition of continuity

-It should be noted, however, that Bolzano also gave a definition of continuity in an 1816 publication [Bolzano 1816] (see Figure 4):
+According to Evenhuis (2014, 4), both the catalogue (Olms 1817, 30) and the fair itself date from 27 April 1817, over a month later than the earliest written record of Cauchy's treatment of continuity.
+It should be noted, however, that Bolzano also gave a definition of continuity in an 1816 publication (Bolzano 1816) (see Figure 4):

-For a function is called continuous if the change which occurs for a certain change in its argument, can become smaller than any given quantity, provided that the change in the argument is taken small enough.
-(Bolzano as translated in [Russ 2004, p.
-184])
+For a function is called continuous if the change which occurs for a certain change in its argument, can become smaller than any given quantity, provided that the change in the argument is taken small enough.13 (Bolzano as translated in Russ (2004, 184).)

-This definition is immediately followed by an attempted proof of an erroneous assertion.
-Namely, Bolzano claims to prove that if a function F is differentiable then its derivative, f, is continuous.
-This indicates that Bolzano's definition of continuity was still sufficiently ambiguous to accomodate errors, as was his $\omega/\Omega$ notation.
-Recently [Fuentes Guillén-Martínez Adame 2020, Abstract] have argued in $Historia\ Mathematica$ that "those quantities [i.e., Bolzano's $\omega$ ] are not clearly 'proto-Weierstrassian'."
+This definition was immediately followed by an attempted proof of an erroneous assertion.
+Namely, Bolzano claimed to prove that if a function F is differentiable then its derivative, f, is continuous.
+This indicates that Bolzano's definition of continuity was still sufficiently ambiguous to accomodate errors, as was his ω/Ω notation.
+Recently (Fuentes Guillén and Martínez Adame 2020, abstract) have argued in Historia Mathematica that 'those quantities [that is, Bolzano's ω] are not clearly "proto-Weierstrassian".'

-It is worth noting that an even earlier mention of ideas in the direction of Bolzano's definition of continuity occurs in Bolzano's mathematical diaries of early 1815: "if therefore $\xi$ is taken smaller than any given quantity, i.e. $=\omega$ , the value of $f(x+\omega)-fx$ must be able to become as small as desired" (see op. cit., note 86).
+It is worth noting that an even earlier mention of ideas in the direction of Bolzano's definition of continuity occurs in Bolzano's mathematical diaries of early 1815: 'if therefore ξ is taken smaller than any given quantity, that is, $= \omega$, the value of $f(x + \omega) - fx$ must be able to become as small as desired' (see op. cit., note 86).
 Insofar as Cauchy had no access either to Bolzano's diaries or the latter's 1816 work, and the former would have formulated his first definition of continuity shortly before or in any case at about the same time as the 1817 Easter book fair at Leipzig, it is implausible that Cauchy's 1817 definition could have been borrowed from Bolzano's work.